diogoaurelio/table-reservation-challenge/README.md

 ```
 {
-  "table-name": "Table with a view to the mountains"
+  "name": "Table with a view to the mountains"
 }
 ```